Helmholtz-UFZ/saqc/docs/GettingStarted.md

 * The plot shows the data as well as the quality flags that were set by the tests for the variable *SM2*, as defined in the config-file
 * Here, first the *range*-test that flags all values outside the range [10,60] was executed and after that, the *spikes_simpleMad*-test to identify spikes in the data
-* The plot shows the flags that were set to "BAD" by *spikes_simpleMad* as red dots, while the flags that were set by all preceeding tests, in this case only *range*, are shown in black.
-This is because the plotting option was set to *True* only for that specific test.
+*  In the config, we set the plotting option to *True* for *spikes_simpleMad*, only.
+Thus, the plot aggregates all preceeding tests (here: *range*) to black points and highlights the flags of the selected test as red points.

 ### 3.2 Configure SaQC